Question

 Resume Experts • 10+ Years Experience

-The word "communicated" describes the act of sharing information, ideas, or messages with others.
-While communication is a fundamental skill in virtually every role, using this generic term on your resume doesn't showcase the depth or impact of your communication abilities.
+The word "communicated" describes the act of sharing information or ideas with others.
+While communication is essential in virtually every role, using this generic term on your resume doesn't showcase the depth or impact of your communication skills.

-Communicated is not inherently bad to have on your resume—it's just not as powerful as other words that demonstrate specific communication skills and outcomes.
-The word is so commonly used that it has lost much of its impact and fails to differentiate you from other candidates.
+Communicated is not necessarily bad to have on your resume, it's just not as powerful as other words.
+It's passive and doesn't convey the specific method, audience, or outcome of your communication efforts.
+Recruiters see this word constantly and it fails to differentiate you from other candidates.

-Instead of using the generic word communicated, use action verbs that show how you influenced, persuaded, or engaged your audience.
-Consider the specific method, medium, and results of your communication efforts.
-Did you present to executives?
-Negotiate contracts?
-Train team members?
+Instead of using the word communicated, use action verbs that show how you influenced, persuaded, or achieved results through your communication.
+Consider the specific context: Were you presenting to executives?
+Training team members?
+Negotiating with clients?
 Each scenario calls for a more precise verb.

 Better Alternatives to Use Instead